 - Don’t wreck the landscaping

 That’s the gist of golf and the golfing world.
-With all of that said, let’s get to the good part, Where to Bet on The Masters!
+With all of that said, let’s get to the good part, The Best Places to Bet on The Masters!

-As this is being typed we are still a few days away from the Masters itself, (it’s May the 25th).
-While you need to do your homework in deciding who you would like to bet on and where to place your wagers, we’ll do our best to keep this list updated just as much as we can over the next 10 or so days!
+As this is being typed we are still a few days away from the Masters itself, (today is May 14th).
+While you need to do your homework in deciding who you would like to bet on and where to place your wagers, we’ll do our best to keep this list updated just as much as we can over the next few days!

 Over at BetOnline you can actually find the beginning of some Masters wagers that you could place right now if you wanted to.
 So far The Masters are just showing up under the “Futures” section of their golf page and the possible bet(s) come down to “who do you think is going to win the tournament”.